A Language Model With Million Context Length For Raw Audio: Dataset

 \section{Dataset}

 For this work, we have chosen Piano recordings.
 To evaluate the quantitative results and benchmark our results with other state-of-the-art methods, we use a dataset called YouTube-Mix \cite{goel2022s}.
 We expect the current results to hold for other popular datasets, such as MAESTRO \cite{hawthorne2018enabling} and speech datasets, primarily since there is no explicit inductive bias present in the model architecture for piano recordings.
-Secondly, these architecture have showen ubiquity in the domain/datasets to which they are applied to, as seen previous work in WaveNet and Transformer architectures across speech/music/audio signals.
+Secondly, these architecture have shown ubiquity in the domain/datasets to which they are applied to, as seen previous work in WaveNet and Transformer architectures across speech/music/audio signals.
 However, for the sake of current work, we just focus on reporting the results for piano samples.
-The choice of the piano is that it has variations present in spectral as well as energy envelops, has a mix of percussive as well as melodic components in addition to being monophonic and polyphonic at the same time.
+The choice of the piano is that it has variations present in spectral as well as energy envelops,a wide pitch range, and has a mix of percussive as well as melodic components in addition to being monophonic and polyphonic at the same time.
 This makes it a good proxy for a large family of audio signals, as well as makes the predictions and modeling at large time scales challenging.
-Piano recordings contain a wide pitch range in addition to diverse changes in volume dynamics.
 We use the same split of training validation and test set as reported in \cite{goel2022s}.
 The sampling rate chosen was 16kHz, 8-bit resolution and the goal is to predict the next sample (one out of 256 levels for 8-bit signals) given the past.
-The audio signals were converted to the desired sampling rate and bit-resolution using the Librosa library\cite{mcfee2015librosa}.
-Modeling audio signals at higher bit rates is a particularly challenging problem even for 16-bit signals, though Deepmind has made some progress using teacher-student wavenet architectures in parallel wavenet \cite{oord2018parallel}.
-We have made some headway in modeling signals at higher bit-rates using the mean-square error criterion, but for the sake of comparison, all of the work henceforth is limited at 8-bit using sparse categorical cross-entropy loss.
+An increased context improves the performance of the model if it can incorporate the context.
+However, it is often unfairly used to compare different models inaccurately for performance.
+For a fair comparison of different architectures \cite{goel2022s} with the same setup, \cite{verma2021generative}, for all of the work we use 8s of context giving the architecture learn dependencies across massive time-scales of 128,000 samples for the current work.
+The choice of 8s is to be consistent in comparing multiple algorithms and methods with our work \cite{goel2022s}.
+The model trained can be applied to a smaller contexts, and variable lengths as the same convolutional encoder is shared across the time steps, with the same query,key, value matrices learned in Transformer encoder, thereby allowing it to be used with signals other than 8s.
+As far as data-augmentation is concerned, we do not tinker with the various available data-augmentation techniques to improve performance \cite{schluter2015exploring}.
+For training, a total of about 10 million unique samples were chosen from the dataset for the next sample prediction during training, which is a fraction of other approaches, making our method robust.